A doctor uses robotic arms to operate through small keyhole incisions in the abdomen.

 or open surgery

-Factors that may increase the risk of complications include: SmokingPre-existing heart or lung conditionObesityDiabetesExcessive alcohol intakePrevious abdominal or pelvic surgeryUse of certain medicines
+Factors that may increase the risk of complications include: SmokingPre-existing heart or lung conditionObesityDiabetesExcessive alcohol intakePrevious abdominal or pelvic surgeryUse of certain medications

 Be sure to discuss these risks with your doctor before the procedure.

 Depending on the reason for your surgery, your doctor may do the following: Physical examBlood testsUrine testsElectrocardiogram